Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 - The Cow model is from Viewpoint Animation, I downloaded the model from the Suggestive Contours paper [example page](http://gfx.cs.princeton.edu/proj/sugcon/models/).

-Additionally I make use of a mix of analytic and measured material models, the measured materials come from the [MERL BRDF Database](http://www.merl.com/brdf/).
+I also make use of a mix of analytic and measured material models, the measured materials come from the [MERL BRDF Database](http://www.merl.com/brdf/).

-## Render Time
+## Compute Time

-When I rendered this animation tray\_rust didn't support true distributed rendering, however a simple and effective approach is to assign a subset of the frames to each machine so they split the work.
+When I rendered this animation tray\_rust didn't support true distributed rendering (multiple machines cooperating on a single frame), however a simple and effective approach is to assign a subset of the frames to different machines so they split the work.
-Since each frame is saved out as a png each node's job is completely independent of the others so we can just launch the renderer on a bunch of different machines and not worry much about fault handling or communication overhead (since there's none).
-This method actually achieves pretty effective use of a cluster, as long as you have more frames than nodes.
+Since each frame is saved out as a png each node's job is completely independent of the others so we can just launch the renderer on a bunch of machines and not worry much about fault handling or communication overhead (since there's none).
+This actually achieves pretty effective use of a cluster, as long as you have more frames than nodes.

 To render the scene I used two clusters at my lab which don't get much use over the weekend.
 I used 40 nodes